 The Office of Inspector General (OIG) recently announced it had completed an audit of payments for chronic care management (CCM) services.
 The results of this audit have short- and long-term implications for providers of CCM services and for the vendors of CCM software that support those providers.

+Update: The 2022 Physician Fee Schedule final rule has delivered a significant increase in reimbursement for some chronic care management services and finalized the addition of new CCM CPT codes.
+To learn more about the substantial changes to CCM, watch our webinar covering some of the final rule's most significant telehealth and care management developments.
 Tucked deep within the 2022 Medicare Physician Fee Schedule proposed rule, presumably where it would be easy to miss, the Centers for Medicare & Medicaid Services (CMS) has penned a love letter to chronic care management.

 It's no secret that hypertension is one of the most widespread chronic diseases affecting Americans today.
 The average American diet and sedate lifestyle have begun to create confounding and devastating effects as Americans age into older adulthood.
 As more Americans are diagnosed with hypertension, it's important that we fully understand the true cost of this often-silent condition and constructively address ways to create a significant impact on mitigating this gateway chronic disease via solutions such as chronic care management (CCM) and remote patient monitoring (RPM).